 Cultivar selection - Most muscadines grown for wine are high-yielding, medium to small size grapes that detach easily and thus are suitable for machine harvest.
 The cultivar Carlos is the most commonly used bronze muscadine for white wine, and Noble is the most common dark fruited cultivar for red wine.
 Fresh market and pick-your-own cultivars have grapes that are larger in size, with firmer flesh, and a more edible skin.
-Examples of fresh-market cultivars include dark-fruited Supreme and Nesbitt, and the bronze-fruited cultivars Triumph, Summit and Fry.
+Examples of fresh-market cultivars include dark-fruited Lane, Supreme, Paulk and Nesbitt, and the bronze-fruited cultivars Hall, Triumph, Early Fry, Summit, Fry and Late Fry.

 Site selection and establishment - The most productive muscadine vineyards are on sites that have well-drained soils.
 Soils that stay wet during the winter months or that flood regularly are not satisfactory for muscadines.
 Sites where tobacco has been grown successfully are generally suitable for muscadines.
-Where needed to improve drainage, plant in raised rows bedded 4-12 inches high and four feet wide.
+Where needed to improve drainage, plant in raised rows bedded 4-12 inches high.
 Provisions for drainage must be made prior to planting.